becknian/http_proxy/README.md

 ### 3. Testing

-First, download a resource located at a URL using the _wget_ command without the proxy.
+You first download a resource located at a URL using the wget command without the proxy.
 This is the correct resource.
-Then download the same resource at the same URL with your proxy.
-Use the _diff_ command to check if the two downloaded resources matches.
-Suppose your HTTP proxy is started on _remote02.cs.binghamton.edu_ port 47590.
-You can run the following Bash shell command in an EMPTY directory on a remote.cs computer to download web resource via your proxy.
+Then you download the same resource at the same URL with your proxy.
+Use the diff command to check if the two downloaded resources matches.
+Suppose your HTTP proxy is started on eecs325-VirtualBox port 47590.
+You can run the following Bash shell command

 ```console
 $> bash